2025–26 Stockport County F.C. season: EFL Trophy

 Stockport were drawn against Salford City, Wigan Athletic and Wolverhampton Wanderers U21 in the group stage.
-After finishing second in the group, County were drawn away to Crewe Alexandra in the round of 32.
+After finishing second in the group, County were drawn away to Crewe Alexandra in the round of 32, at home to Harrogate Town in the round of 16, away to Port Vale in the quarter-finals and away to Doncaster Rovers in the semi-finals.